 They’re extremely sturdy, and cost less than $2!
 It may not be the prettiest box, but usually no one from the wedding will see it.

-Decide To Assemble Either at Home Or At The Venue
+Decide to Assemble at Home vs. the Venue

 I’ve found that assembling the cake before transporting it to the venue is usually less stressful.